Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 Executing the statement `goto L;` transfers control to the statement that follows the label `L`, which must be in the same function as the `goto` statement itself.

-If C didn’t have a `break` statement, here’s how we might use a goto statement to exit prematurely from a loop:
+If C didn't have a `break` statement, here's how we might use a goto statement to exit prematurely from a loop:

 ```C
 for (d = 2; d < n; d++)